What Is Contribution Margin?

 In the world of business, profitability is the ultimate goal.
 To achieve this, companies need to understand their costs and revenue streams to make informed decisions about pricing, product mix, and production levels.
 One metric that helps companies analyze their financial performance is contribution margin.

-In this article, we will be talking about what is a contribution margin, how do you calculate it and why it’s important for businesses to regularly monitor it.
+In this article, we will be talking about what is a contribution margin, how do you calculate it and why it’s important for businesses to monitor it regularly.

 Contribution Margin – What Is It